JTurcotti/swift-evolution/proposals/nnnn-send-non-sendable.md

 - `z = { ... x ... y ...}`: capturing non-sendable values `x` and `y` in a closure merges their regions, and yields a new closure `z` in the same region as `x` and `y`
 - `if/for/while/switch` (control flow): if `x` and `y` are in the same region in any predecessor basic block of a function, then they will be merged into the same region in all successors of that basic block

-The result of this is that at the point of a send of a non-sendable value between isolation domains, all other values that could potentially be aliased or referenced from/by it, even along just one control flow path to the send, will be known to be in the same region as it, and will be marked "consumed" and be rendered inaccessible after the send.
+The result of this is that at the point of a send of a non-sendable value between isolation domains, all other values that could potentially be aliased or referenced from/by it, even along just one control flow path to the send, will be known to be in the same region as it, and will be marked "transferred " and be rendered inaccessible after the send.

 ### Crossing Isolation Domains

 The function conventions outlined above apply to function calls that will execute synchonrously in the same isolation domain as the caller.
-Calls that can cross isolation domains have slightly different semantics: instead of just being merged, the regions of all non-sendable arguments to a cross-isolation call are *consumed* as well.
+Calls that can cross isolation domains have slightly different semantics: instead of just being merged, the regions of all non-sendable arguments to a cross-isolation call are *transferred away* as well.
 The reason this is necessary is different for the two types of calls that pass values across isolation domains.

 #### Calls into actors

 When a non-sendable value is passed to an actor-entering call, i.e. a call to an actor method from any isolation except that actor's own isolation, the value could "escape" into the storage of that actor.
 So even after the (necessarily async) call returns, the actor could process a new request concurrently with the caller executuing more code.
 Since the originally passed value is now accesssible to the actor through its storage, the caller must be banned from accessing it to prevent a data race.
-Thus actor-entering calls must consume their arguments.
+Thus actor-entering calls must transfer their arguments.
 The following code illustrates this:

 ```swift
 actor NationalPark {